 What are vaccines?

-What is the difference between a live and inactivated vaccine?
+What is the difference between live and inactivated vaccines?

 An “inactivated” vaccine is made from viruses or bacteria that have been killed.
 An inactivated vaccine cannot cause the disease that it is given to prevent.
 Inactivated vaccines may require multiple doses and periodic boosters to provide the best protection.